-Labor unions are working to organize workforces in the cannabis industry in general.
+Certain of our employees in New York and Massachusetts have elected to unionize with the United Food and Commercial Workers Union.
+In general, labor unions are working to organize workforces in the cannabis industry in general.
 It is possible that certain retail and/or manufacturing locations will be organized in the future, which could lead to work stoppages or increased labor costs and adversely affect our business.
 We cannot predict how stable our relationships with U.S. labor organizations would be or whether we would be able to meet any unions' requirements without impacting our financial condition.
 Labor unions may also limit our flexibility in dealing with our workforce.
 Work stoppages and instability in our union relationships could delay the production and sale of our products, which could strain relationships with customers and cause a loss of revenues which would adversely affect our operations.